michaeljhopkins/l4-laracasts-feed/README.md

 # Laravel4: Laracasts feed wrapper!

-This is a simple laracasts feed wrapper; Get a list of the lessons from the feed and get some meta data.
+This is a simple laracasts feed wrapper.
+Get a list of the lessons from the feed and get some meta data.

 ## Installation